panicmechanic/ZMD/Readme.md

     - Fix current bugs: None
         (DONE - All fixed.)
-    - Move monster gen to new file and add enough monsters for 10 levels (PARTIAL - Moved to new file, need to update monsters with new fighter attributes and add some more monsters.)
+    - Move monster gen to new file and add enough monsters for 10 levels (Done - Moved to new file, updated monsters + items with new attributes.
+Need to add more monsters
     - Add 2 more mutations
         (2 days - 1 for each as still no ideas, look at sil's abilities for inspiration and tomes abilities.
             Ideas: